All Episodes

 See, I think the cat has to be smarter than the dog.

-There's there's no other possible conclusion.
+There's no other possible conclusion.

 Cats have staff.